top of page

 Understanding Heritage Brickwork

 Heritage brickwork refers to masonry that possesses historical value, whether through age, craftsmanship, or cultural significance.
-Commonly found in older homes, this type of brickwork may include handmade bricks with unique textures, sizes, and colors.
-For instance, many Victorian-era homes showcase red bricks with varied tones, while Georgian designs might display uniform buff-colored bricks.
+Commonly found in older homes, this type of brickwork may include handmade bricks with unique textures, sizes, and colours.
+For instance, many Victorian-era homes showcase red bricks with varied tones, while Georgian designs might display uniform buff-coloured bricks.

 Why Restore Heritage Brickwork?